-The situations concept helps the user to recognize, understand, and resolve business issues by gathering all relevant information and recommending solution proposals.
+Situation handling is a concept for bringing business issues to the attention of specific user groups.
+It helps the user to recognize, understand, and resolve the situation by gathering all relevant information and recommending solution proposals.

 Use situations if:

 - There is an exceptional business issue that is not part of the application itself and requires the user’s attention.